 Staff Augmentation:

 As we know, the technological landscape is constantly evolving.
+This can include gig workers who are hired for their specific skills and can quickly adapt to new technologies.
 In this context, staff augmentation allows organizations to stay up-to-date with the latest trends.
 Hiring temporary staff who are already familiar with new technologies enables faster and more efficient implementation, without the learning curve that internal staff might face.
 Temporary staff can provide niche expertise and flexibility for short-term projects, though there may be challenges such as integration with existing teams and reliance on external providers for performance and quality.

 Traditional Recruitment: